maxim2266/lsch/README.md

-## lsch: list changes made to the current directory
+## lsch: list all added, deleted, and modified files in the current directory and its subdirectories.

 Another little Linux command line tool to track changes to a directory tree.